Students in precalculus and

 dependent on your calculator.
 A calculator can be

-to do the basic computations and manipulations in calculus without a
+to do the basic computations and manipulations required in most math courses with just pencil and paper.

 - You use a